The contribution of supermassive black holes in stripped nuclei to the supermassive black hole population of UCDs and galaxy clusters: Introduction

 With stripped nuclei UCDs, the original galaxy masses are expected to be in the range of 10\textsuperscript{8}~\(\textup{M}_\odot\) to 10\textsuperscript{10}~\(\textup{M}_\odot\) \citep{Bekki2003, Pfeffer2013}.
-In this range, central black holes are expected to be less massive than their host nuclei and to have a strong effect on the velocity dispersion because they are located at the centre \citep{Graham_2013}.
-Thus, moderate sized supermassive black holes could explain the observed elevated M/L ratios.
+In this range, central black holes are expected to be less massive than their host nuclei and to strongly affect the velocity dispersion because they are located at the centre \citep{Graham_2013}.
+Thus, moderate-sized supermassive black holes could explain the observed elevated M/L ratios.

-\citet{Mieske2013} found that central black holes with masses of around 10-15 per cent of the mass of the UCD could explain the elevated M/L ratios, with black hole masses ranging from several 10\textsuperscript{5}~\(\textup{M}_\odot\) to several 10\textsuperscript{7}~\(\textup{M}_\odot\) and progenitor galaxy masses around 10\textsuperscript{9}~\(\textup{M}_\odot\).
-In this case, assuming a canonical stellar population, about half the UCD population may contain a black hole with sufficient mass to elevate the M/L ratio, with the majority of UCDs containing black holes being high-mass UCDs with M $>$ 10\textsuperscript{7}~\(\textup{M}_\odot\), which make up less than or approximately 10 per cent of the overall UCD population.
+\citet{Mieske2013} determined dynamical masses and M/L ratios of \mbox{$\approx$}50 extragalactic UCDs using spectroscopic velocity dispersions and assuming old (13 Gyr) stellar populations and found that central black holes with masses of around 10-15 per cent of the mass of the UCD could explain the elevated M/L ratios.Black hole masses would range from several 10\textsuperscript{5}~\(\textup{M}_\odot\) to several 10\textsuperscript{7}~\(\textup{M}_\odot\) and progenitor galaxy masses would be around 10\textsuperscript{9}~\(\textup{M}_\odot\).
+In this case, assuming a canonical \mbox{\citep[e.g.][]{Kroupa2001}} stellar population, about half the UCD population may contain a black hole with sufficient mass to elevate the M/L ratio, with the majority of UCDs containing black holes being high-mass UCDs with M $>$ 10\textsuperscript{7}~\(\textup{M}_\odot\), which make up \mbox{$\lesssim 10$} per cent of the overall UCD population.

-An important question in studying UCDs is how the numbers and masses of their central supermassive black holes compare to black holes within galaxy nuclei. \citet{Seth2014} and \citet{Voggel_2019} estimated the contribution UCDs should make to the supermassive black hole density in the universe. \citet{Seth2014} concluded that UCDs could more than double the number of black holes in the Fornax cluster, while \citet{Voggel_2019} estimated that UCDs should increase the total supermassive black hole number density by 8-32 per cent.
+An important question in studying UCDs is how the numbers and masses of their central supermassive black holes compare to black holes within galaxy nuclei. \citet{Seth2014} and \citet{Voggel_2019} independently estimated the contribution UCDs should make to the supermassive black hole density in the universe. \citet{Seth2014} examined the dynamical $M/L_V$ ratios of UCDs in the Fornax cluster and concluded that the inclusion of black holes contained in UCDs could more than double the number of black holes in Fornax. \citet{Voggel_2019} compared the dynamical and stellar population masses of a compiled sample of UCDs from the literature and estimated that UCDs should increase the total supermassive black hole number density by 8-32 per cent.
 Therefore UCDs could represent a substantial increase in the number density of supermassive black holes in the universe, thus increasing black hole tidal disruption events and mergers.